-As a result of the acquisition of Grand Design, Winnebago has agreed to register the 4,586,555 shares of common stock issued to the Summit Sellers and the RDB Sellers pursuant to the terms of a registration rights agreement.
-Under the registration rights agreement, Winnebago has agreed to file a shelf registration statement on the second business day following the filing of an amendment to Winnebago's Current Report on Form 8-K reporting the completion of the acquisition of Grand Design containing the financial statements and pro forma financial information concerning the acquisition.
-Winnebago has agreed to keep the registration statement effective for up to three years.
-We intend to register these shares on Form S-3 in January of 2017.
+With the acquisition of Grand Design, we agreed to register the 4,586,555 shares of common stock issued to the former owners of Grand Design pursuant to the terms of a registration rights agreement.
+Under the registration rights agreement, we filed a shelf registration statement with the SEC on January 20, 2017 to register these shares for resale.
+We agreed to keep the registration statement effective for up to three years.